Using typing.Self for Fluent Interfaces in Python

 Inheritance and Subclass Return Type Safety

 Self automatically propagates correct types to subclasses.
 You do not need to re-annotate methods or bind explicit TypeVar constraints in derived classes.
-Static checkers resolve the concrete subclass type at the call site.
-This prevents base-class return type leakage during cross-module imports.
+Static checkers resolve the concrete subclass type at the call site, preventing base-class return type leakage during cross-module imports.

 class AdvancedPipeline(DataPipeline):